|

 SECTION 1

-The officers of the Association shall be a President, a President-Elect, a Vice-President, a Secretary, a Treasurer, the North Carolina Associate Editor of Politics and Policy, an Historian, and three at-large-members.
+The officers of the Association shall be a President, a President-Elect, a Vice-President, a Secretary, a Treasurer, and three at-large members.
+The President-Elect will serve as host site meeting coordinator, and the three at-large members will each head an awards committee.
 These officers shall constitute the Executive Council of this Association.

 SECTION 2